dallind34/Data-Science-Blog/_posts/2024-09-18-Cyber-Sec-Data-Science.md

 ## Analyzing Packet Captures Using Python

 Data science makes it easier to figure out which IP addresses your computer communicates with the most by analyzing network traffic.
+Using Pyshark, a Python library for capturing and analyzing network packets, you can easily filter and inspect packet data.
 By looking at the source and destination IPs in the captured packets, you can count how often each one appears and rank the top IPs.
 Here’s a simple code snippet in python using the Counter to find the top 10 communicating IP addresses: